If you’re looking to buy land for a homestead in the U.S., you’ll need to consider these seven factors:

 Water

-Make sure you’ll have at least two independent water sources.
-This can include a well, rain water harvesting system or nearby stream, river or lake.
+Make sure you’ll have at least two independent water sources if you want to be truly independent.
+This can include public water, community water (shared well among a group of local residents), a well, rain water harvesting system or nearby stream, river or lake.
+Make sure you know how to purify water if you plan on drinking from a stream, lake, river or other similar source.

 Try to calculate how much water you’ll need per day for cooking, personal hygiene, home cleaning and clothes cleaning.
 Try to determine the maximum number of gallons you’ll need on peak days so you’ll know how much water you’ll need to store or carry on those days, especially in cold or rainy weather.